 In most indexed universal life insurance policies, the new cash value of this subaccount then becomes the baseline for the next year when calculating the amount that will be credited to your account.

-To be able to provide the higher credited rates of return that can be generated by equity index-linked subaccounts, insurance companies purchase options on these indices rather than invest in them directly.
+To be able to provide the higher credited rates of return that can be generated by equity index-linked subaccounts, life insurance companies purchase options on these indices rather than invest in them directly.

 The usage of cap and participation rates means that they don’t have to directly match the return of these indices, they simply need to generate enough money to pay the relevant amount of interest representing whatever fraction of the indices’ return the policy owes at the end of the year.

-The insurance company will typically invest the funds not used to buy options in bonds to generate sufficient income to meet the policy floor guaranteed return.
+The life insurance company will typically invest the funds not used to buy options in bonds to generate sufficient income to meet the policy floor guaranteed return.

 It should be noted that index-linked subaccounts do not pay dividend interest associated with the indices they track.
 For an index like the S&P 500, this is typically a not insignificant portion of the index’s total yearly return.